fedapo/sample_protobuf_parser/README.md

                 >;
 ```

-One could define similar `struct`s with the advantage over `std::tuple` of having named fields, but it would require some "glueing" code (based on Boost:Fusion) between the structures and the parser.
+One could define similar `struct`s with the advantage over `std::tuple` of having named fields, but it would require some "glueing" code (based on Boost.Fusion) between the structures and the parser.
 Simplicity was preferred for this simple example.

 The sample application accepts a file name, containing the text to parse, from the command line.
 Then, the following actions are carried on.